tonysoutha/csci3081/labs/lab15_Regression_Test/README.md

 (that is, code).

   The regression test you will assemble and run in this lab can also be used as a basis for creating another regression test.
-Even though though the regression test requirement from iteration 2 specified the need for 3 regression tests, that requirement has been relaxed for iteration 3 as follows:
+Even though the regression test requirement from iteration 2 specified the need for 3 regression tests, that requirement has been relaxed for iteration 3 as follows:
 __To get full credit for regression testing in iteration 3, you should create (and deliver) at least ONE other working regression test - that is in some way different than the one provided in this lab (lab 15).__ _We will provide more